JonataAzevedo/jonataazevedo/README.md

 ### Hi there, Welcome to my profile, i'm Developer Java 👋

-- 🔭 I’m currently working as a System Analyst
+- 🔭 I’m currently working as a Java Developer
-- 🌱 I’m currently learning Development Java
 - 👯 I’m looking to collaborate on with projects
 - 📫 How to reach me: IG @manojhonson